-If different start up times are needed the equation shown below can be used to calculate the start up time.
+If different start up times are needed Equation 11 can be used to calculate the start up time.

-$$t{SS} = \frac{0.8 \text{ V X C}{SS}}{I{SS}} \tag{12}$$
+$$t{SS} = \frac{0.8V \times C{SS}}{I{SS}} \tag{11}$$

-As shown above, the start up time is influenced by the value of the Soft-Start capacitor $C{SS}(F)$ and the 5 μ A Soft-Start pin current $I{SS}(A)$. that may be found in the electrical characteristics table.
+As shown above, the start up time is influenced by the value of the Soft-Start capacitor $C{SS}(F)$ and the 5 μ A Soft-Start pin current $I{SS}(A)$. that may be found in the Electrical Characteristics table.

 While the Soft-Start capacitor can be sized to meet many start up requirements, there are limitations to its size.
-The Soft-Start time can never be faster than 1 ms due to the internal default 1 ms start up time.
+The Soft-Start time can never be faster than 1ms due to the internal default 1 ms start up time.
 When the device is enabled there is an approximate time interval of 50 μ s when the Soft-Start capacitor will be discharged just prior to the Soft-Start ramp.
 If the enable pin is rapidly pulsed or the Soft-Start capacitor is large there may not be enough time for C{SS} to completely discharge resulting in start up times less than predicted.
-To aid in discharging the Soft-Start capacitor during long disable periods an external 1 M Ω resistor from SS/TRK to ground can be used without greatly affecting the start-up time.
+To aid in discharging of Soft-Start capacitor during long disable periods an external 1 M Ω resistor from SS/TRK to ground can be used without greatly affecting the start-up time.